 1. Seated Tai Chi Exercises For Seniors – Easy to Follow – 15 minutes

-This video is filmed in a peaceful outdoor setting while an instructor moves slowly through a variety of gentle tai chi exercises.
+This video is filmed in a peaceful outdoor setting as an instructor slowly moves through a variety of gentle tai chi exercises.
 The instructor makes the steps clear and easy to follow.

-The main instruction starts at 3 minutes 7 seconds in the video and goes until 18 minutes 20 seconds.
+The primary instruction starts at 3 minutes and 7 seconds in the video and lasts until 18 minutes and 20 seconds.

-In this video of a group tai chi class, there are 4 older adult students and an instructor.
+In this video of a group tai chi class, there are four older adult students and an instructor.

 3. Tai Chi Shibashi Full 18 Movements Seated – 7 minutes

-In this video, the instructor goes through 18 movements slightly faster than other tai chi videos.
+In this video, the instructor goes through 18 movements slightly faster than in other tai chi videos.

 However, the routine is still gentle, and older adults can do the movements more slowly or modify them to suit their physical abilities.